 Officially, you don’t even take on hordes until the end game and that’s disappointing.
 The nature of how you take on the hordes is very interesting and it feels incredible compared to the starting line where one or two will eat your face.

-The hordes themselves house a seriously impressive number of freaks on screen
+The hordes themselves house a seriously impressive number of freaks on screen nce.
+It has been done before yes, but not really in an open world emergent setting.

 Your motorcycle controls pretty nice, especially with upgrades.
 You need to keep it repaired and refueled, the latter of which will drive you insane early on.
 I never use fast travel personally, but it is implemented in an interesting way.